richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/OroSSmX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-For Mac users you can go to the app store and download "Microsoft Remote Desktop" for FREE.
-Once the application is installed.
-Add our VM-OSTICKET machine.
-PC Name: Will be the public IP Address.
+For Mac users, you can go to the app store and download "Microsoft Remote Desktop" for FREE.
+Once the application is downloaded, add our VM-OSTICKET machine.
+PC Name: This will be the public IP Address.
 </p>
 <br />